jfryusef/jopen/README.md

 ## How can I support it?

-You can support me (and therefore jopen) with cryptocurrencies.
-[Here is the URL](https://www.jfryusef.link/support/) to a page with the QR codes.
+You can support me (and therefore jopen) with crypto; [Here is the URL](https://www.jfryusef.link/support/) to a page with the addresses - no pressure, just there if you want it.
-Thank you for your interest in supporting me financially!